Do you want to learn how to display full size images in WordPress?

 When you’re happy with the snippet, scroll to the ‘Insertion’ section.
 WPCode can add your code to different locations, such as after every post, frontend only, or admin only.

-We want to use the custom PHP snippet across our entire WordPress website, so click on ‘Auto Insert’ if it isn’t already selected.
-Then, open the ‘Location’ dropdown menu and choose ‘Run Everywhere.’
+To use the custom PHP snippet across your entire WordPress website, click on ‘Auto Insert’ if it isn’t already selected.
+Then, open the ‘Location’ dropdown and choose ‘Run Everywhere.’

 After that, you’re ready to scroll to the top of the screen and click on the ‘Inactive’ toggle so it changes to ‘Active.’